iholloma/crdh/_essays/v01-06-mapping-mobility.md

 of the seven women's households suggests their decision to work was attributable to fulfilling familial obligations.
-The average salary of female Brown Bros. workers was $1,000, far higher than what stenographers in other cities earned and also the $800 mark considered a desirable working-class "family wage."[^15] At a time when one in five working women in New York was a boarder or a lodger, all seven women lived with family members.[^16] In fact, among the eighteen women
+The average salary of female Brown Bros. workers was $1,000, far higher than what stenographers in other cities earned and also than the $800 mark considered a desirable working-class "family wage."[^15] At a time when one in five working women in New York was a boarder or a lodger, all seven women lived with family members.[^16] In fact, among the eighteen women